mikeizbicki/ucr-cs100/tutorials/shell-tricks/README.md

 	$ touch filename.txt

-Is always a good practice to write the extension of your file such as .txt, .c, .cpp or any other you might find useful.
+It is always a good practice to write the extension of your file such as .txt, .c, .cpp or any other you might find useful.

 To create a directory, type: